Hakerh400/esolangs/readme.md

 If any error occurs, it will be written to the console and the output file will not be created.

+**Note:** Do not use `run.bat` to run interpreters.
+The `run.bat` is a batch file intended to be used for tooling (creating new languages from a template and similar actions).

 ### API

 Example of using `@hakerh400/esolangs` in a Node.js application: